-Maddi is studying sperm competition in the New Zealand giraffe weevil.
-Maddi has just finished her 2nd year of her Bachelor of Science degree.
+Maddi investigated sperm competition in the New Zealand giraffe weevil and completed a Bachelor of Science degree.

 I supervised three summer students and an intern during my PhD research: Leilani Walker, Fonti Kar, Nicholas Goh, and Celia Chan.
 Although all were in some way involved with the giraffe weevil research, I encouraged the development of independent side-projects including exploring the diversity of phoretic mites that piggyback on giraffe weevils and a pitfall trapping programme to investigate invertebrate diversity in response to pest control at Matuku Reserve.

 PAST COURSES TAUGHT

 BIOSCI207 Adaptive Design (2013): I developed and delivered 8 lectures for the Behavioural Ecology component of this 2nd year undergraduate course.
 Topics I covered included parental care, optimal foraging, signalling and deception.
 I also coordinated and ran the field trip to the Muriwai gannet colony for this course to teach students about the breeding behaviour of Australasian gannets.
 Finally, for this course I ran four lab sessions on ornamentation, sexual dimorphism and mating systems in birds.